| |

 definitions a priori.
 Instead, researchers in each working group

-that they believe to be most appropriate to their inquiry.
+that they believed to be most appropriate to their inquiry.
 The

 work as a “layered knowledge” environment, in the

-sense that some of the research work will build upon knowledge
+sense that some of the research work would build upon knowledge

 developed in the course of the UBC Project and InterPARES 1,

-some will take knowledge of similar issues developed in other
+some would take knowledge of similar issues developed in other

 areas of endeavour and bring it to bear on records creation

-and preservation, some will reconcile knowledge about records
+and preservation, some would reconcile knowledge about records

 and their attributes, elements, characteristics, behaviour and